what is branding cover crop

 Product Brands – these are the individual products that form the corporate brand – for example, the iPhone is a product brand of Apple.
 Nescafé is a product brand of Nestlé.

 Personal Brands – This is all about the individual person, the skills and talents they already have and how they ‘package’ these to sell what they do.
-Think J.K.
-Rowling, Jamie Oliver & Serena Williams.
+Think Oprah Winfrey, Beyoncé, Martha Stewart, Serena Williams.

-A few of my favourite heartfelt brands are:
+A few of my favourite brands that understand this principle are:

 • Goodness Marketing – an ethical marketing business who supports other small businesses

-Each business (and there are so many more) is passionate about what they do, yes, but it runs deeper than that.
+Each business is passionate about what they do, yes, but it runs deeper than that.
 They want to make the world a brighter, better place.
 What they do for a living is more than a job.
 The business they run is not just another company doing X, Y or Z. It’s a passion.
 It’s something they have to do.
-They all have heart.

 Back to ‘what is a brand’